An Aubin continuity path for shrinking gradient K\"ahler-Ricci solitons: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Song Sun and Jeff Viaclovsky for useful discussions.
+The authors wish to thank Song Sun and Jeff Viaclovsky for useful discussions, as well as the referees whose comments improved the clarity of the writing in certain places.
 The first author is supported by the grant Connect Talent ``COCOSYM'' of the r\'{e}gion des Pays de la Loire and the Centre Henri Lebesgue, programme ANR-11-LABX-0020-0.
 The second author is supported by NSF grant DMS-1906466 and the third author is supported by grants ANR-17-CE40-0034 of the French National Research Agency ANR (Project CCEM) and ANR-AAPG2020 (Project PARAPLUI).